rova05/git-demo/README.md

 # Demo Git Repository

-This is the firts file in this repo.
+This is the first file in this repo.

 ## Website

 Some additional information
 1. index.html

+### Other stuff here

+Thank you!